-At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
+At the Institute of Education we address our teaching to suit your individual needs.
 Alongside your core modules, the structure of the course gives you the opportunity to create and shape your learning to suit your needs and personal career aspirations.

 Our teaching is interactive, experiential and innovative.
 We utilise a wide variety of technologies to enhance your learning, including use of presentation tools, interactive whiteboards, mixed media, social media and mobile technologies in our teaching, and screen capture in assessment.

 Your tutors are internationally or nationally renowned, and their research regularly has a direct impact on school curricula and learning techniques — both in the UK and abroad.
 As experts in their field, their research also directly informs the focus and content of your course, and you will benefit from the breadth of their expertise and backgrounds in educating and influencing policy.

 Our academics are committed to high quality, world-class teaching and this is reflected in the awards they hold.
 Our academic community comprises 37 Fellows, Associate Fellows and Senior Fellows of the Higher Education Academy (HEA) and a National Teaching Fellow.

 The Institute of Education is based pn our historic London Road campus, which has undergone a £30m refurbishment of the classical Oxford-cloistered quadrangle to create a dedicated world-class education centre.